-Below is a guide to solving common issues in DroneDeploy.
+Below is a guide to troubleshooting common problems with the DroneDeploy mobile app for flight automation.
 If this is your first flight, please see our initial setup guide.

-If GPS check fails, move away from any metal objects (such as your car) to prevent interference, and restart your drone, RC, and the DroneDeploy app.
+- If the GPS check fails, move away from any metal objects (such as your car) to prevent interference, and restart your drone, RC, and the DroneDeploy app.

 Be sure the app is not in beginner mode when flying with the DroneDeploy app.

 Most errors are caused by incorrect firmware on the aircraft.

 Please see our Firmware Troubleshooting uide to check your firmware version and ensure that you have the latest firmware available.

 To learn how to upgrade the firmware on your DJI drone.

 Within "Advanced Settings" in the DJI GO app:

 - If that does not work, open the DJI GO app and:

 - Check for warnings.